allisonh328/web-softwaretools-plain/report/Front End UX.md

 ### Objectives

-For the project, our initial idea involved creating a login page, which is convienient for user to manage their own accounts.
+For the project, our initial idea involved creating a login page, which was convienient for user to manage their own accounts.
 After the first discussion, we should achieve:

 * Creating the initial prototype in order to give a direction for development
 * Making the features of site